kubeflow/blog/_posts/2025-02-16-synthetic-data-using-kfp.md

 ### The Synthetic Data Vault (SDV)

-When you initialize and fit a synthesizer (like GaussianCopulaSynthesizer, CTGANSynthesizer, etc.), it trains a model based on the dataset you provide.
+When you initialize and fit a synthesizer (like GaussianCopulaSynthesizer, CTGANSynthesizer, etc. - see below), it trains a model based on the dataset you provide.
 This model learns the distribution of the data, capturing the relationships and dependencies between different features in the dataset.
-Below are the (free) synthesizers provided by SDV that we evaluated on each use case.

 The synthesizer doesn't memorize individual records from the dataset.
 Instead, it tries to learn the underlying statistical patterns, correlations, and distributions present in the data.

+Below are the (free) synthesizers provided by SDV that we evaluated on each use case.
 Each synthesizer does this differently:

 - **GaussianCopulaSynthesizer:** Models the distribution of each feature using copulas and marginal distributions.
 - **CTGANSynthesizer:** Uses a GAN (Generative Adversarial Network) approach, which involves training two neural networks (a generator and a discriminator) to model complex data distributions, especially useful for discrete or mixed-type data.